-Summer flounder, scup, black sea bass, and bluefish fisheries are managed cooperatively by the Commission in state waters (0-3 miles), and by the Council and NOAA Fisheries in federal waters (3-200 miles).
+Summer flounder, scup, black sea bass, and bluefish fisheries are managed cooperatively by the Commission in state waters (0-3 miles) and by the Council and NOAA Fisheries in federal waters (3-200 miles).
 The management unit for summer flounder in U.S. waters is the western Atlantic Ocean from the southern border of North Carolina northward to the U.S.-Canadian border.
-The management unit for scup and black sea bass in US waters is the western Atlantic Ocean from Cape Hatteras, North Carolina north to the Canadian border.
-Bluefish are managed in U.S. waters along the entire eastern US coast, from Maine to Florida.
+The management unit for scup and black sea bass in U.S. waters is the western Atlantic Ocean from Cape Hatteras, North Carolina north to the Canadian border.
+Bluefish are managed in U.S. waters along the entire eastern seaboard, from Maine to Florida.

 The Council and Commission jointly agree to recreational annual catch limits (ACLs) and recreational harvest limits (RHLs) for all four species, which apply throughout the management units.
-They also jointly agreed to the overall approach to setting recreational bag, size, and season limits (i.e., recreational measures).
-Recreational measures in state waters are determined through the Commission process.
-The current process for setting recreational measures in state waters for summer flounder and black sea bass was established in 2018 through Addendum XXXII and for scup was established in 2004 through Addendum XI.
+They also jointly agree to the overall approach to setting recreational bag, size, and season limits (i.e., recreational measures).
+Recreational measures in state waters are determined through the Commission process as outlined in Addendum XXXII for summer flounder and black sea bass, Addendum XI for scup, and Amendment 1 for bluefish.